Exploring Variational Entanglement Hamiltonians: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In summary, the discretized Bisognano–Wichmann Ansatz provides a useful starting point for learning lattice entanglement Hamiltonians, but allowing independent couplings per site already improves the variational description markedly, while in anisotropic Heisenberg chains a set of long-range corrections is still necessary.
-Crucially, recasting the cost function as a time integral and evaluating it with iterative quadrature lowers the sampling effort by orders of magnitude, a saving that will be indispensable when the protocol is run on noisy quantum hardware.
-The cost itself carries physical information, as it shows pronounced minima at phase transitions and remains finite otherwise, so that the cost-function itself emerges as a simple experimental probe.
+A system size analysis of the gradient demonstrates that the BW-violating ansatz has improved trainability despite a greater expressivity compared to the BW ansatz.
+This is a counterexample to what is often expected from more expressive circuits.
+Recasting the cost function as a time integral and evaluating it with iterative quadrature lowers the sampling effort by orders of magnitude in the absence of noise, and still by a factor of $50$ in the presence of noise, a saving that will be indispensable when the protocol is run on noisy quantum hardware.
+The cost itself carries physical information, as it shows pronounced minima at phase transitions and remains finite otherwise, so that the cost function itself emerges as a simple experimental probe.
 Because the optimization enforces commutativity with the reduced density matrix, the learned operator reproduces the eigenbasis of the exact entanglement Hamiltonian and therefore captures degeneracies and gaps in the spectrum, even though individual eigenvalues are obtained only qualitatively.

-An immediate outlook is to implement the iterative integration procedure and the BW violating Ansatz on analogue or digital simulators, benchmarking its resilience to sampling noise and decoherence and testing how reliably cost-function spectroscopy signals quantum criticality in practice.
+An immediate outlook is to implement the iterative integration procedure and the BW violating Ansatz on analogue or digital simulators to demonstrate the improvement resulting from the integral reformulation of the cost function.
 Finally, the hybrid loop is not tied to ground-state physics.
 Applying it to excited, driven and Floquet states, where more expressive Ansatz schemes are necessary, should open the way to entanglement spectroscopy of excited states and non-equilibrium phases on current devices.